adelbibi/3D-Part-Based-Sparse-Tracker-with-Automatic-Synchronization-and-Registration/Data/read_me.txt

 Some videos require Registration only, other require Synchronization, and some require both jointely.

+The videos are from the Princeton RGBD benchmark[2,3].
 1) For any video that requires registration, a folder named "registered_depth" can be found where manual registration with RGB images have been conducted.
 Keep in mind the registration is not global but rather local on the target being tracked.